datalowe/pattern-backend/README.md

 You should now see that new files have been generated in 'laravel/database/migrations'.

 ## References
 Much of this project is likely to be inspired by [this guide on building REST API's with Laravel](https://www.toptal.com/laravel/restful-laravel-api-tutorial?utm_source=learninglaravel.net) by André Castelo.
+We will probably want to be inspired also by [this additional guide on Laravel REST API's] by Fikayo Adepoju, since it discusses OAuth and specifically the Laravel Passport package in detail.